nabiharaza/CoffeeRun/README.md

    git clone https://github.com/your-repo/expense-sharing-app.git
    cd CoffeeRun/
    ```
 2. DB is running remotely but you can also create your own database with the script in `backend/scripts/init.sql`
+   - **Imp Note: Change the `utils/db.py` to match your database credentials**

 3. Build and Run with Docker Compose